Pinner

-Pinner is a suburb in the London Borough of Harrow, Greater London, England, 12 mi northwest of Charing Cross, close to the border with Hillingdon, historically in the county of Middlesex.
-The population was 31,130 in 2011.
+Pinner is a suburb in the London Borough of Harrow, northwest London, England, 12 mi northwest of Charing Cross, close to the border with Hillingdon, historically in the county of Middlesex.
+The population was 38,698 in 2021.

 Originally a mediaeval hamlet, the St John Baptist church dates from the 14th century and other parts of the historic village include Tudor buildings.
 The newer High Street is mainly 18th-century buildings, while Bridge Street has a more urban character and many chain stores.

 History

 Pinner was originally a hamlet, first recorded in 1231 as Pinnora, although the already archaic -ora (meaning 'hill') suggests its origins lie no later than circa 900.
 The name Pinn is shared with the River Pinn, which runs through the middle of Pinner.
 Another suggestion of the name is that it means 'hill-slope shaped like a pin'.

-The oldest part of the town lies around the fourteenth-century parish church of St. John the Baptist, at the junction of the present day Grange Gardens, The High Street and Church Lane.
+The oldest part of the town lies around the fourteenth-century parish church of St. John the Baptist, at the junction of the present day Grange Gardens, High Street and Church Lane.
 The church was originally a chapel of ease to St Mary's Church, Harrow on the Hill, and was first mentioned in 1234.
 It was rebuilt in the early fourteenth-century, and rededicated in 1321.
 The parish became independent of St Mary's in 1766, when the first perpetual curate was appointed; not until the Wilberforce Act of 1868 did it appoint its first vicar, one William Hind.
 The earliest surviving private dwelling, East End Farm Cottage, dates from the late fifteenth century.

-The village expanded rapidly between 1923 and 1939 when a series of garden estates, including the architecturally significant Pinnerwood estate conservation area – encouraged by the Metropolitan Railway – grew around its historic core.
+The village expanded rapidly between 1923 and 1939, when a series of garden estates, including the architecturally significant Pinnerwood estate conservation area – encouraged by the Metropolitan Railway – grew around its historic core.
 It was largely from this time onwards that the area (including Hatch End, which forms the northeastern part of Pinner) assumed much of its present-day suburban character.
-The area is now continuous with neighbouring suburban districts including Rayners Lane and Eastcote.
+The area is now contiguous with neighbouring suburban districts including Rayners Lane and Eastcote.

 Pinner contains a large number of homes built in the 1930s Art Deco style, the most grand of which is the Grade II listed Elm Park Court at the junction of West End Lane and Elm Park Road.
-Pinner is also the site of one of the UK's oldest chartered fairs, held annually since 1336.
+Pinner is also the site of one of the UK's oldest chartered fairs, called Pinner Fair, which has been held annually since 1336.

 Pinner lay within the historic county of Middlesex; it was located at the western end of the hundred of Gore, before it was in the Hendon Rural District.
 In 1965 it became a part of the London Borough of Harrow in the newly formed ceremonial county of Greater London.